 Also, although a homestead exemption can be claimed by a family member in many cases, the applicant will generally need to show that the property involved is his or her residence.

 Mobile homes are not included in the homestead exemption however, under Florida Statute 222.05, they are protected from creditors judgements.

 Benefits of Florida Homestead Exemption

 Simply put, Florida’s homestead exemption is a powerful way to ensure that even those who may declare certain kinds of bankruptcy will not lose their homes due to creditor activity.
 A skilled Orlando bankruptcy lawyer points out that article 10 section 4 of the Florida state constitution also deals with property protections and the inability of creditors to force a sale of a property, or put a lien on a property, outside of bankruptcy operations.

 What Does the Florida Homestead Exemption Mean for You?

-If you need to explore bankruptcy, let a professional, experienced law firm help you to shield your assets from creditors, so that you can emerge from bankruptcy with your finances in the best condition possible.
-Get peace of mind by working with Florida bankruptcy lawyers who understand how these cases work their way through local courts, how to approach every stage of a bankruptcy, and how to predict legal outcomes and how you will be affected.
+If you need to explore bankruptcy, let a professional, experienced law firm help you to shield your assets and your home, from creditors, so that you can emerge from bankruptcy with your finances in the best condition possible and with your home.
+Get peace of mind by working with Florida bankruptcy lawyers in Orlando who understand how these cases work their way through local courts, how to approach every stage of a bankruptcy, and how to predict legal outcomes and how you will be affected.
 You aren’t alone; we can help.